andybui01/andybui01.github.io/_posts/2020-12-26-bloom-filter.md

 $\newcommand{\pbrac}[1]{\left(#1\right)}$
 $\newcommand{\sbrac}[1]{\left[#1\right]}$

-Bloom filters are a data structure which allows you to test whether an element exists in a set, with lower memory usage and better access times than other hash table implementations.
-It is probabilistic, and while it can guarantee negative matches, there is a slight chance it returns a false positive match.
-Through clever mathematical assumptions, we can produce constraints to minimise the chance of a false positive.

 **Contents**
 1. [Description](#description)
 2. [Proof](#proof)
 3. [Implementation and benchmarks](#implementation-and-benchmarks)

 <br/><br/>

 ## Description

 Let there be a set of elements $N$, and we wish to store each element $e \in N$ in the set $F$.
 To do this, we introduce the set $K$ which has $k$ number of hash functions which hash the same element to _different_ values.